LukeProducts/AStar-Pathfinding-Cpp/README.md

 <img src="https://miro.medium.com/max/420/1*2jRCHqAbTCY7W7oG5ntMOQ.gif" align="left" width="200px" />
 much slower search, <br>
 because the algorith has no clue, <br>
-in which direction to go first
+in which direction to go first, <br>
+so it goes in each direction with <br>
+the same urgency

 <br><br><br><br>